hujy1/mygeohackpackage/README.md

 # mygeohackpackage

-This is a package I have created during Don's Reproducibility tutorial.
+This is a package I have created during the Reproducibility tutorial.

-This package has been automatically generated, please edit this file for better description.